 Breast cancer is a result of uncontrolled cell growth in the mammary glands.
-It is commonly seen in females, however, there is a possibility for the occurrence of breast cancer in male too.
+It is commonly seen in females, however, there is a possibility for the occurrence of breast cancer in males too.
 Breast cancer treatment is seeing better outcomes thanks to the awareness being spread along with the advancement in technology.
-The survival rate of breast cancer is on the rise largely because of early detection, a better understanding of the disease and a more personalized approach in treating patients.

 Myth #1 – Breast reconstruction causes an obstruction in detecting breast cancer if it re-occurs